-With these successful single releases and a UK top ten album in her hand, Sonique topped other respectable nominees like Dido, Jamelia, PJ Harvey and Sade at the Brit Awards 2001 and received the honour as Best British Female Solo Artist.
+With these successful single releases and a UK top ten albums in her hand, Sonique topped other respectable nominees like Dido, Jamelia, PJ Harvey, and Sade at the Brit Awards 2001 and received the honour as Best British Female Solo Artist.
 At the 46th Ivor Novello Awards that same year, Sonique also won the International Hit of the Year for her single It Feels So Good, from the number 1 album Hear My Cry.

 Collaboration with top Australian DJ Christian Luke resulted in the track “Giving It Up” released in March 2010 on Vicious Recordings

 She had a new single out in September 2010 in the UK on Maelstrom / Virgin Records – recorded with DJ / producer Paul Morrell and the track was called “Only You” which hit the Top 5 in the UK club charts

 With German label ZYX Records – her first single was the anthemic and inspiring “World of Change”